ankit61/10-715-cmu-etl/README.md

 ### Instructions to run

 The instructions are contained in the PDF document submitted on canvas.
-Running them will not
+As explained there, running `python main.py` will generate a .sql file and .csv file (if not already present).
+Executing the .sql file with psql will create the actual table in PostgreSQL.
+To show the output of these generated files, they have also been uploaded to this repository.

 ### Table Information